sukyaro/Neet-Code/README.md

 # Neet Code Solutions Repository

-A curated collection of **algorithmic problem solutions**, organised by topic and date—designed to track progress, showcase your coding journey, and serve as a resource for others preparing for technical interviews or enhancing their problem-solving skills.
+A curated collection of **algorithmic problem solutions**, organised by topic and date—designed to track progress, showcase my coding journey.

 ---